Greater-London-Authority/webhook-deployer/README.md

 2. **Create a New Webhook:**
    - **Payload URL:** Set this to `http://<your-server-domain-or-ip>:8080/` (adjust the port if needed or if behind a reverse proxy).
    - **Content type:** Choose `application/json`.
    - **Secret:** Provide a random secret.
-Make sure to set the environment variable `GITHUB_SECRET` on your deployment server to this same value so that incoming payloads can be validated.
+Make sure to record this value in the config file so that incoming payloads can be validated.
    - **Which events would you like to trigger this webhook?**
      Select **Let me select individual events** and then choose:
      - **Workflow runs** (for deployments)